Geodata Classification#

 Graduated classification#

-Graduated classification in GIS involves categorizing spatial data into classes or ranges based on a progression of values.
-This method is particularly useful for visualizing quantitative data, allowing for the differentiation of intensity, density, or magnitude across a spectrum, facilitating a nuanced representation of geographic phenomena.
+Graduated classification in GIS involves categorising spatial data into classes or ranges based on a progression of values.
+This method is particularly useful for visualising quantitative data, allowing for the differentiation of intensity, density, or magnitude across a spectrum, facilitating a nuanced representation of geographic phenomena.

-Graduated classification is used for quantitative data usually interval or ratio scaled.
+Graduated classification is usually used for quantitative data that is interval or ratio scaled.

 Data Scale